nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 If you have a mutation like `do animate("Character", "cheer")` then you will need a method on one of the `game_state`s or the current scene that matches the signature `func animate(character: String, animation: String) -> void:`.
 The argument `character` will be given `"Character"` and `animation` will be given `"cheer"`.

+## Signals

+When the Dialogue Manager first returns a line of dialogue it will emit a `dialogue_started` signal.
+When it encounters the end of a sequence of dialogue it will emit a `dialogue_finished` signal.

 ## Generating Dialogue Resources at runtime

 If you need to construct a `DialogueResource` at runtime you can use `get_resource_from_text(string)`: